SatadalS99/diabetes-prediction/README.md

 # diabetes-prediction
-A dataset of diabetes is used to create prediction mode of diabetes patients.
+A dataset of diabetes is used to create prediction model of diabetes patients.